 satisfy the new Polish navy.

 Polish Thunderbolt.
-The destroyer Grom
+The destroyer Grom before the war.

 From the start, the Poles wanted battleships